18.104.22.168 Voluntary work

-- provide the job seeker with the opportunity to gain skills which will directly improve their employment prospects
+- provide the job seeker with the opportunity to gain skills that will directly improve their employment prospects

-- provide opportunities which will develop or enhance a job seeker's ability to work as part of a team, take directions from a supervisor, work independently, communicate effectively and improve motivation and dependability, and
+- provide opportunities that will develop or enhance a job seeker's ability to work as part of a team, take directions from a supervisor, work independently, communicate effectively, and improve motivation and dependability, and

-- not exceed 26 weeks duration, unless it is the best participation option in the circumstances, as determined by the employment services provider or if the job seeker is aged 55 or over (3.11.6).
+- not exceed 26 weeks duration, unless it is the best participation option in the circumstances, as determined by the delegate or if the job seeker is aged 55 or over (3.11.6).

 Unpaid work performed under a CSO and participation in clinical trials are NOT considered to be voluntary work.